 The term aseptic meningitis refers to patients who have clinical and laboratory evidence for meningeal inflammation with negative routine bacterial cultures.
-The most common cause is enterovirus .
-Additional etiologies include other infections, (mycobacteria, fungi, spirochetes), parameningeal infections, medications, and malignancy (table 1) .
+The most common causes are the enteroviruses .
+Additional etiologies include other infections (mycobacteria, fungi, spirochetes), parameningeal infections, medications, and malignancies (table 1) .

-Aseptic meningitis often has a similar presentation to bacterial meningitis (eg, fever, headache, altered mental status, stiff neck, photophobia), which can be a life-threatening illness.
-However, in contrast to bacterial meningitis, the majority of patients with aseptic meningitis have a self-limited course that will resolve without specific therapy.
+Aseptic meningitis often has a similar presentation to that of bacterial meningitis (ie, fever, headache, altered mental status, stiff neck, photophobia), which can be a life-threatening illness.
+However, in contrast to bacterial meningitis, many patients with aseptic meningitis (particularly those who have disease caused by viruses or medications) have a self-limited course that will resolve without specific therapy.

 The assessment of patients with probable aseptic meningitis is complicated by the large number of potential etiologic agents and the relatively limited diagnostic tools for identifying specific pathogens.
 (See "Clinical features and diagnosis of acute bacterial meningitis in adults" and "Herpes simplex virus type 1 encephalitis".)

 The symptoms, signs, and cerebrospinal fluid (CSF) findings for various etiologies of aseptic meningitis will be reviewed here.
 Each diagnostic entity is discussed in detail separately on the appropriate topic reviews.